KateCB-DevOps/Asus-X299-Hackintosh/README.md

 The Asus X299 Hackintosh repo contains OpenCore EFI distributions and related files that can be used as a reference when starting your X299 Hackintosh.
 It is currently based on the latest release 0.5.8

 Please refer to the [OpenCore Vanilla Desktop Guide](https://dortania.github.io/OpenCore-Desktop-Guide/) for a proper guide.
-You can use the Base-EFI folder as a base to refer to.
+You can use the Base-EFI folder as a reference.

 Additional references: [OpenCore Documentation](https://github.com/acidanthera/OpenCorePkg/tree/master/Docs)